eshwen/phd-thesis/README.md

 ### Font

-The font of my choice is "Garamond Expert with New TX Math" for the main text (i.e., with the package `garamondx`).
+The font of my choice is "Garamond Expert with New TX Math" for the main text (i.e., with the package `garamondx` - see [here](helpful_docs/garamondx-doc.pdf)).
 If compiling the document on Overleaf, this should already be installed.
 However, it is not bundled with TeX Live due to licensing.
 To circumvent this, one can follow the instructions at <http://tug.org/fonts/getnonfreefonts/>:

 ```bash
 curl --remote-name https://www.tug.org/fonts/getnonfreefonts/install-getnonfreefonts